top of page

 So, it was now time to bring the other 4 Mamas up to speed on this new “Opus” of ours.

-“Being in the same room with people and creating something together is a good thing.”
+and creating something together is a good thing.”

 -- Robin Williams

-As per our usual approach to learning a newly completed composition, Pat and I started off with showing the new song to our rhythm section: Vince & Lou.
+As per our usual approach to learning a newly completed composition, Pat and I started off by showing the new song to our rhythm section: Vince & Lou.
 And, as usual, that didn’t take very long at all.
 Their levels of musicianship and mental hard drive memory gigabytes were awesome to behold.

 So, it was now onto adding in Paul and Steve on both flutes, as well as tenor saxes.
 Having learned the hard way from earlier experiences, we now gave our two woodwinders the basics of what we’d written in re horn lines.
 And then we let them arrange ‘em in a way that made the most sense to their more superior knowledge of how woodwind parts should and could sound.
 Again, this all moved along swimmingly.